sunknudsen/privacy-guides/how-to-disable-ipv6-on-ios-cellular-only-and-macos/README.md

 ### Step 1 (on iPhone): remove provisioning profile

-Open "Settings", then "General", then "Profile", and tap provisioning profile, then "Remove Profile".
+Open “Settings”, then “General”, then “Profile”, and tap provisioning profile, then “Remove Profile”.

 ![ios-remove-profile](./ios-remove-profile.png?shadow=1&width=240)